cold weather payment

 Who's eligible for cold weather payments?

-• Income support and income-based jobseeker's allowance.
-You'll be eligible if you have a disability or pensioner premium, a child who is disabled, get child tax credits that includes a disability or severe disability element, or you have a child under five living with you.
+• Income Support and income-based jobseeker's allowance.
+You'll qualify if you have a disability or pensioner premium, a child who is disabled, get Child Tax Credits that include a disability or severe disability element, or you have a child under five living with you.

 • Income-related employment and support allowance.
-You'll be eligible if you have a severe or enhanced disability premium, a pensioner premium, a child who is disabled, get child tax credits that includes a disability or severe disability element, or you have a child under five living with you.
+You'll be eligible if you have a severe or enhanced disability premium, a pensioner premium, a child who is disabled, get Child Tax Credits that include a disability or severe disability element, or you have a child under five living with you.

-If you live in Scotland, you'll no longer be eligible for the cold weather payment as it has now been replaced by what's known as the Winter Heating Payment.
-Instead of a payment based on weather conditions, all eligible households will get a flat £50 each year to help with heating bills.
+If you live in Scotland, the cold weather payment has been replaced by the winter heating payment.
+Instead of a payment based on weather conditions, all eligible households will get a flat £58.75 each year to help with heating bills.

-The Scottish Government will start making payments to eligible households throughout February and March 2023.
-The payment will be made into the same bank account you receive your qualifying benefit, and will have a reference that includes 'WHP', which stands for Winter Heating Payment.
-See our winter heating payment news story for more info.
+The Scottish Government makes payments to eligible households throughout December and January.
+The payment will be made into the same bank account you receive your qualifying benefit into, and will have a reference that includes 'WHP'.
+You'll receive a letter from Social Security Scotland before it makes the payment.

-You don't need to anything to get the payments, if you're eligible you should be paid automatically for any seven-day period of freezing weather.
+You don't need to do anything to get the payments – if you're eligible you should be paid automatically for any seven-day period of freezing weather.

-You should get the money within 14 days of each cold weather period, and it will be paid into the same bank or building society as your benefit or pension payments.
+You should get the money within 14 working days of each cold weather period, and it will be paid into the same bank or building society as your benefit or pension payments (except in Scotland where it's paid in December and January as a flat £58.75 lump sum).

 Cold weather payments checker – find out if you're due a payment

-If you're not sure whether the temperature has met the threshold, the Government has a handy online postcode checker.
+If you're not sure whether the temperature has met the threshold where you live, the Government has a handy online postcode checker.

 All you need to do is enter the first part of your postcode, and it will let you know if any payments are due in your area.